 Symptoms: Look for red, sometimes tender bumps around each hair follicle.
 There may or may not be pus.

 How to Treat It: If you sweat a lot, wear moisture-wicking clothing and be sure to shower and towel off well.
 “A good antibacterial body wash (CLn SportWash) can help minimize the more harmful bacteria on the skin.
 I also really like Paula’s Choice Clear Acne Body Spray with salicylic acid which can gently dry out the infected or inflamed hair follicles, says Dr. Radusky.

 What It Is: A common infection of the skin caused by a variety of fungi.
 You can catch it from skin-to-skin contact, dirty towels, wet gym shower floors, and other infected surfaces, says Dr. Radusky.

-Symptoms: Look for a raised red patch of skin with scale along the periphery.
+Symptoms: Look for a raised, ring-like, red patch of skin with scale along the periphery.
 Common areas for ringworm to show up include the chest, back, buttocks, and thighs—but in reality, the rash can be anywhere on your body.

 How to Treat It: Try over-the-counter medication such as miconazole or clotrimazole creams.
 If these don’t seem to improve the redness or scale, visit a dermatologist.
 He or she can test the rash and prescribe an oral treatment if topical creams won’t cut it.
 Protect yourself by cleaning off benches and machines before using them.
 Don’t ignore the rash when it’s at its early stages; it can easily spread around your body, so be sure to treat it as soon as you find it, says Dr. Radusky.